Arts Organizations Aren’t Failing. Their Models Are.

 Calgary Public Library (CPL) reimagined its role in the community by shifting from traditional book-lending to offering inclusive, interactive spaces for learning and connection.
 They transformed their services to better engage families—installing a decommissioned fire truck as a hands-on playscape, expanding digital offerings, and adding dozens of meeting rooms.

-The impact is clear: by 2023, CPL was serving 6.7 million visitors, a 26% increase from 2013.
+By 2023, CPL was serving 6.7 million visitors, a 26% increase from 2013.

 CPL’s success shows how a legacy institution can remain relevant by designing around real-world outcomes: community belonging, family engagement, and equitable access.
 That’s strategic reinvention—rooted in purpose and impact.